-- In collaboration with NRCS and SWCD, a High Tunnel Production Field Day was held at a local Delaware County producer's operation.
-Forty-seven total attendees learned valuable aspects of growing high-value specialty crops with high tunnels.
-One hundred percent of the attendees found that the field day was a value to their operation. - Twenty-one new Master Gardener Volunteers were trained by OSU Extension in 2014.
-In Delaware County, Master Gardener Volunteers shared research-based information to the public through the Master Gardeners Helpline, the weekly "Dig In With the Master Gardeners" article for the Delaware Gazette, and gardening seminars and workshops.
+- In collaboration with NRCS, SWCD and Ohio Christmas Tree Growers Association conducted a Christmas tree production and marketing field day at a local Delaware County producer's operation.
+Forty-two total attendees learned valuable aspects of growing and marketing Christmas trees.
+One hundred percent of the attendees found the field day a value to their operation. - Delaware County Master Gardener Volunteers shared research-based information to the public through the Master Gardener Volunteers Helpline, gardening seminars and workshops.
 Over 18,000 households were reached.
-In all, Master Gardener Volunteers donated over 7,300 hours to Extension-sponsored programs and a variety of community projects such as community gardens, where the volunteers donated over 200 pounds of produce to PIN in 2014.
-This, along with the hours donated, represent a total economic impact of \$134,124 to Delaware County.

-PREPARING YOUTH FOR SUCCESS

-- Delaware County supported 58 4-H Clubs, involving almost 1,250 youths, ages 5 to 19, and 315 adult volunteers.
-Volunteers contributed over 20,000 hours of time to teach youth life skills-representing an economic value of over \$400,000 to Delaware County. - 4-H Camp helps build critical life skills for both campers and youth counselors by stressing teamwork, communication and leadership.
-One hundred fifty-eight youth, ages 9 to 16, attended Delaware County 4-H Camp at 4-H Camp Ohio.
-Ninety-three percent of the campers reported learning how to be responsible for themselves and their things while at camp.
+Also, nine new Master Gardener Volunteers were trained in 2015.
+Programs like Ready, Set, Grow!, a vegetable garden workshop, and Community Garden Kids Club reached over 400 adults and youth throughout Delaware County.
+In all, Master Gardener Volunteers donated over 7,550 hours to Extension-sponsored programs and a variety of community projects such as community gardens, where the volunteers donated over 300 pounds of produce to the People In Need (PIN) food pantry in 2015.
+The volunteer contribution represents a total economic impact of \$153,230 to Delaware County. - PREPARING YOUTH FOR SUCCESS - Delaware County supported 56 4-H Clubs, involving almost 1,200 youths, ages 5 to 19, and 315 adult volunteers.
+Volunteers contributed over 20,000 hours of time to teach youth life skills-representing an economic value of over \$400,000 to Delaware County. - Delaware County 4-H Camp helps build critical life skills for both campers and youth counselors by stressing teamwork, communication and leadership.
+One hundred forty-two youth, ages 9 to 16, attended Delaware County 4-H Camp at 4-H Camp Ohio.
+Ninety-six percent of the campers reported learning how to be responsible for themselves and their things while at camp.
 A 10-year-old camper wrote, "I learned to give everyone a chance (and) to respect others for their differences". - In cooperation with Delaware County juvenile court, first-time teen traffic offenders get powerful lessons through the 4-H CARTEENS auto safety program.
-About 73 percent of the teen participants indicated their opinion on following speed limits changed for the positive, and 68 percent had an at least moderate change of opinion on the need to eliminate distractions while driving.
+About 86 percent of the teen participants indicated their opinion on following speed limits changed for the positive, and 70 percent had an at least moderate change of opinion on the need to eliminate distractions while driving.
 Four hundred thirty-three teens attended a CARTEENS session. - Real Money, Real World gives students an awareness of how income and life choices affect lifestyle.
 Participants experience life at age 27 and paying for housing,

 - transportation, childcare and other monthly expenses.
-This hands-on program reached over 500 Delaware County students, and nearly 90 percent believed the program gave them a better idea of what is involved in earning, spending and managing money. - Rockets Away! and ChickQuest-4-H school enrichment programs-use science, engineering and technology to provide hands-on curriculum in classrooms.
-ChickQuest reached 168 Delaware County third graders, and Rockets Away! reached 184 Delaware County fifth graders. - Quality Assurance Training uses an interactive approach to training youth in the proper handling, treatment and recordkeeping for animals that will be used for food.
-This year, 408 youth and 58 advisors attended Quality Assurance Training, where they learned to recognize the importance of providing a quality product to meat processors.
+This hands-on program reached over 750 Delaware County students, and nearly 80 percent believed the program gave them a better idea of what is involved in earning, spending and managing money. - Rockets Away! and ChickQuest-4-H school enrichment programs-use science, engineering and technology to provide hands-on curriculum in classrooms.
+ChickQuest reached 300 Delaware County third graders, and Rockets Away! reached 180 Delaware County fifth graders. - Quality Assurance Training uses an interactive approach to training youth in the proper handling, treatment and recordkeeping for animals that will be used for food.
+This year, 322 youth and 58 advisors attended Quality Assurance Training, where they learned to recognize the importance of providing a quality product to meat processors.